DolbyUUU/offensive-language-and-toxic-content-detection-and-visualization/README.md

 ### SOLID (Semi-Supervised Offensive Language Identification Dataset)
 - 9 million English tweets created using a semi-supervised approach.
 - Significantly larger dataset to improve model performance.
+**Note**: The `SOLID Dataset` folder is too large to include in this repository.
+You can access it via the [HuggingFace Page for SOLID](https://huggingface.co/datasets/tharindu/SOLID/tree/refs%2Fconvert%2Fparquet/default/train).

 ---